 However, smart building systems require integration in order to be leveraged efficiently.
 Integration is carried out both at physical level (cabling and wireless network connection) and at application level.

 Physical-level integration is particularly challenging because building infrastructures are long-lived, often in the range of 30-40 years, and the lifespan of a network’s cabling infrastructure can be in the same range.
+The next step in smart technology is creating smart cities, which is another thing altogether.

 In other words, decisions related to infrastructure-level integrations can have repercussions over several generations of application-level devices.